 - Read a story or continue with your literacy-based intervention.
 Youtube videos of read-alouds are great ways to tell stories.
 You could mute the video and tell the story yourself if you’d like.

 - Play an interactive Ipad game by going to Zoom-Share Screen-Share Ipad, reflect on the session, have some fun.
 Sing a goodbye song.

 - Step 4 Share your screen.

-- Step 5 Show and narrate the story “Frog, Where Are You?”
+- Step 5 Elicit a story retell sample of the story “Frog, Where Are You?”
 (Mayer, 1969).
-You can find a script and other resources here; or you could also do a play language sample by recording the child interacting with toys/household items.
+Either use SALT’s new Online Story Elicitation program or provide the directions and story model yourself using the script and audio found here.
+Or you could also do a play language sample by recording the child interacting with toys/household items.